 $ sudo cat /proc/cmdline

-Add the output of the command above together with your IOMMU parameters at the end.
+Add the output of the above command and your IOMMU parameters at the end.
 On Intel:

 root=ZFS=rpool/ROOT/pve-1 boot=zfs intel_iommu=on